A Photographer’s Guide to the Yushukan Museum

 • Type 89 15 cm and Type 96 15 cm artillery pieces.

-In the Great Exhibition Hall:
+Photography permitted in the Great Exhibition Hall

 • Anti-aircraft guns